Fine Particle Reduction

 • Maintain fleet vehicles

 Regular maintenance and tune-ups, changing the oil, and keeping tires properly inflated can improve gas mileage, extend your car’s life, and increase its resale value.
-It can also reduce traffic congestion due to preventable breakdowns and reduce your car’s emissions by more than half.
+It can also reduce traffic congestion due to preventable breakdowns and reduce your car’s emissions.

 • Buy smart